 PainLabMunich

-To achieve these goals, we use electroencephalography (EEG) in combination with cutting-edge analysis techniques to investigate the role of neuronal oscillations, or brain rhythms, in the cerebral processing of pain.
-Moreover, we use non-invasive brain stimulation (transcranial alternating current stimulation, tACS) and neurofeedback to modulate neuronal oscillations and alleviate pain.
-We are highly committed to the principles of reproducibility and open science.
-In particular, we preregister our studies, perform state-of-the-art statistical analyses and make our data and code openly available to the research community.
+We use electroencephalography (EEG) and advanced analysis techniques to study neuronal oscillations - brain rhythms - in pain processing.
+Additionally, we employ non-invasive neuromodulation, such as transcranial alternating current stimulation (tACS) and neurofeedback, to modulate these oscillations and alleviate pain.
+We are committed to open and reproducible science.
+We preregister our studies, perform state-of-the-art statistical analyses, and make our data and code available to the research community.

 News